 Graduate Faculty Review Committee - The Graduate Faculty Review Committee (GFRC) serves to review initial and reappointment applications for Full Graduate Faculty Status.
 Review of requests for initial and reappointment applications for Associate Graduate Faculty Status are conducted by the Dean of Graduate Studies.
-The GFRC is composed of five full members of the Graduate Faculty Assembly, elected by the GFA.
-The Chair-Elect of the Graduate Council serves as Chair of the GFRC and votes only in cases of a tie.
-The Dean of Graduate Studies serves as an ex officio, non-voting member, and the Coordinator of Graduate Studies serves as secretary to the GRFC.
-The secretary of the GRFC is ex-officio and non-voting.
+The GFRC is composed of four full members of the Graduate Faculty Assembly, elected by the GFA.
+The chair-elect of the Graduate Council serves as chair of the GFRC and votes only in cases of a tie.
+The Dean of Graduate Studies serves as an ex officio, non-voting member, and the Director of Graduate Studies serves as secretary to the GRFC.
+The secretary of the GRFC is ex officio and non-voting.

-Graduate Council - The Graduate Council (GC) develops and reviews university policies and procedures for graduate education; reviews and recommends graduate curriculum; monitors the quality of graduate programs of the university; and advises the graduate dean on university, college, and department policies and procedures as set forth in the Graduate Catalog.
+Graduate Council - The Graduate Council (GC) develops and reviews university policies and procedures for graduate education; reviews and recommends graduate curriculum; monitors the quality of graduate programs of the university; and advises the Graduate Dean on university, college, and department policies and procedures as set forth in the "Graduate Catalog."

-The Graduate Council is composed of 13 members.
-Full members of the GFA nominate and elect from their number nine representatives to the GC: four at-large members and one representative each from the College of Arts, Humanities, and Social Sciences, College of Education, College of Health and Human Services, College of Science and Technology, and the Harmon College of Business Administration.
+The Graduate Council is composed of 12 members.
+Full members of the GFA nominate and elect from their number nine representatives to the GC: four at-large members and one representative each from the College of Arts, Humanities, and Social Sciences, College of Education, Harmon College of Business and Professional Studies, and College of Health, Science, and Technology.
 Two graduate student members are appointed by the Graduate Student Association.
-The Dean of Graduate Studies serves as an ex officio, nonvoting member, and the Coordinator of Graduate Studies serves as secretary to the GC.
-The secretary of the GC is ex-officio and non-voting.
+The Dean of Graduate Studies serves as an ex officio, nonvoting member, and the Director of Graduate Studies serves as secretary to the GC.
+The secretary of the GC is ex officio and non-voting.

-University Research Council -The University Research Council formulates policies and procedures pertaining to faculty research and assists the Director of Sponsored Programs in promoting research at the University of Central Missouri.
-The University Research Council is composed of eight members.
-One representative each from the College of Arts, Humanities, and Social Sciences; College of Education; College of Health and Human Services; College of Science and Technology; Harmon College of Business Administration; Department of Library/Academic Enrichment; Director of Sponsored Programs (ex-officio); and Dean of Graduate Studies (ex-officio).
+University Research Council -The University Research Council formulates policies and procedures pertaining to faculty research and assists the director of Sponsored Programs in promoting research at the University of Central Missouri.
+The University Research Council is composed of seven members.
+One representative each from the College of Arts, Humanities, and Social Sciences; College of Education; Harmon College of Business and Professional Studies; College of Health, Science; Technology Department of Library/Academic Enrichment; Director of Sponsored Programs (ex officio); and Dean of Graduate Studies (ex officio).

-Graduate Advisors - Graduate program advisors are recommended and approved by the department chair and college dean to teach graduate-level courses and advise graduate students.
-Graduate advisors must have full graduate faculty status.
-Graduate program advisors counsel students about enrollment, program planning, qualifying examinations, research studies and/or thesis, comprehensive examinations, and eligibility for graduation.
+Graduate Advisers - Graduate program advisers are recommended and approved by the department chair and college dean to teach graduate-level courses and advise graduate students.
+Graduate advisers must have full graduate faculty status.
+Graduate program advisers counsel students about enrollment, program planning, qualifying examinations, research studies and/or thesis, comprehensive examinations, and eligibility for graduation.

-Graduate Coordinators - Graduate Coordinators are responsible for implementing the policies and procedures of graduate study at the university within their respective units.
+Graduate Coordinators - Graduate coordinators are responsible for implementing the policies and procedures of graduate study at the university within their respective units.
 They advise faculty and students and coordinate departmental graduate programs relative to the policies and procedures set forth by the Graduate Council and Dean of Graduate Studies.